 Confusion over the metaphysical and political “meaning” of the Fifth has been greatly increased by the purely musical confusion over the final tempo, largely propagated by Leonard Bernstein’s iconic 1959 recording and his performance with the New York Philharmonic in Shostakovich’s presence that year, in which he famously more than doubled the speed from what Shostakovich had written.
 Although Shostakovich later repeatedly confirmed his intention that it be played at quaver=188, confusion continues to this day among conductors and critics more inclined to learn a piece through recordings than through the score.
 (In his defence, Bernstein, throughout his career, was generally more scrupulous in his observance of many of the other metronome markings in the symphony than Mravinsky, who tends to speed through the symphony’s slow music).

 But what are we to make of that idiosyncratic metronome marking?
 By giving the tempo in quavers, Shostakovich is implying that each quaver has its own impulse, its own emphasis, and, in fact the entire coda has an absolutely unremitting string of continuous quavers, all on the pitch A, 252 in all.
 The brass, in note values double their original length, bring back the opening “Barbarian” or Carmen theme, now in triumphant D major- “Prends garde!
 Beware!” it seems to bellow over and over.
 Through it all, the strings, woodwinds and piano continue to repeat those A’s over and over.
-When asked what all those A’s where meant to signify, he said “La!
+When asked by his son what all those A’s where meant to signify, Shostakovich reportedly said “La!
 La!
 La!
 La!”
-La is the Russian nickname for Elena, the woman who had broken, his heart by marrying Mr Carmen; Shostakovich’s archivist Manashir Yakubov calls it “a cry of despair and farewell.”
+La is the Russian nickname for Elena, the woman who had broken his heart by marrying Mr Carmen; Shostakovich’s archivist Manashir Yakubov calls it “a cry of despair and farewell.”
 Yet, asked by another friend, Shostakovich replied “Ya!
 Ya!
 Ya!” or “Me!
 Me!
 Me!”
 This tension between the barbarian and the genius, and between “me” and “her” continues to the final note of the piece.
 Ambivalent, angry, triumphant, tortured, heartbroken, defiant, world-embracing and self-regarding, the final page of this greatest of 20th c. symphonies is so powerful for much the same reason it has always been so controversial.
 When one is able to recognize the depth and intensity of its countless tensions and contradictions, what listener could ever settle for something as simplistic and straightforward as a happy, or sad, ending again?